Sandy Millin just put out a post on the MAWSIG blog with some rules for beginner writers. I particularly liked her questions to ask publishers:

 Sandy also links to an earlier post by Tamzin Berridge that has some larger principles that are quite useful.

 One topic that neither of them broach is compensation and how to negotiate payment.
-I wonder if any one has any tips on that.If you liked this post, you might enjoy my book, 50 Activities for the First Day of School, a collection of rapport building and community creating activities.
+I wonder if any one has any tips on that.If you enjoyed this post, check out my books at www.AlphabetPublishingBooks.com.